kosli-dev/cli/docs.kosli.com/content/getting_started/part_1_overview.md

 What does *"reporting environments"* mean?
 You can learn more about the concept in [Environments](/kosli_overview/what_is_kosli/#environments).

-In practice it means running a cli command.
+In practice it means running a CLI command.
 Depending on the type of your environment you would run this command:
 * **in your CI**, or on any machine able to access the environment: for *ecs*, *lambda*, *s3* and *k8s* environment types
 * **on the actual machine** (or vm) that serves as your environment: for *server*, *docker*, *k8s* environment types (use [helm chart](/helm) to install Kosli reporter as a cronjob)